taisei-project/taisei/doc/MATH.rst

 generating danmaku patterns becomes much easier.
-Multiplying two complex numbers together like this means adding their angles,  and in the case of something like ``cdir(M_PI/180 * rng_sreal())``, you can quickly do rotations in your patterns without handling cumbersome matricies.
+Multiplying two complex numbers together like this means adding their angles,  and in the case of something like ``cdir(M_PI/180 * rng_sreal())``, you can quickly do rotations in your patterns without handling cumbersome matrices.
 In this case, we add some random scattering to the original direction of "shoot directly at the player" contained in ``aim`` with an additional ``offset`` angle.

-Additionally, the C programming language has a very robust support for handling complex numbers, whereas the support for things like vectors and matricies isn't as available or pleasant to use.
+Additionally, the C programming language has a very robust support for handling complex numbers, whereas the support for things like vectors and matrices isn't as available or pleasant to use.

 With a bit of extra initial setup, you end up with code that's much easier to